+Name Number of Meetings in

-Name Position Held Attended
+Position Attendance

-Ms Barbara K Ward Chairperson 2 2
+Barbara Ward Chairman 2 2

-Mr F. Allan McDonald Member 2 2
+F. Allan McDonald Member 2 2

-Ms Barbara K Ward and Mr F. Allan McDonald are not substantial shareholders of the Company or the Trust or officers of, or otherwise associated directly with, a substantial shareholder of the Company or the Trust and therefore are deemed independent.
+The members of the Audit Committee are not substantial shareholders of the Company or the Trust or officers of, or otherwise associated directly with, a substantial shareholder of the Company or the Trust and therefore are deemed independent.

-With two members, the Audit Committee does not satisfy all the requirements of ASX Recommendation 4.2 which suggests that an audit committee should have 'at least three members'.
-The structure of the Audit Committee satisfied the three other requirements of Recommendation 4.2.
+With only two members, the Audit Committee does not satisfy all the requirements of ASX Recommendation 4.1 which suggests that an audit committee should have 'at least three members'.
+The structure of the Audit Committee satisfied the three other requirements of Recommendation 4.1.

-The Board considers that during the reporting period the Audit Committee was of sufficient size, independence and technical expertise to discharge its mandate effectively.
+The Company currently has three Directors, and the Board considers that during the reporting period the Audit Committee was of sufficient size, independence and technical expertise to discharge its mandate effectively.